abzaloid/bestprice/README.md

-E-commerce is under development
+* threadsafe:true

-fonts should be added in app.yamp
+* fonts should be added in app.yaml

 #### License
 The MIT license